The Operations Centre allows you to:

 the main line of enemy machine gun emplacements and quickly moved through numerous mine fields while under constant artillery and mortar barrages.

 Despite mounting casualties, they reached their two objectives and dug-in by noon.
 Their tank support was delayed by the land mines, and their left flank was exposed because the adjacent unit had not kept pace with them.
 At mid-afternoon, twelve German Tiger tanks accompanied by infantry troops moved forward and began decimating the Force positions at Highway 7 and the railway line.
 Six Allied tanks were finally able to make it to the highway, but there was nothing more powerful than a Tiger.
 All six were destroyed by a single Tiger in a span of ten minutes.
-Allied forces broke through the Gustav Line at Cassino in

 mid-May of 1944 forcing the Germans to retreat north on